hcgatewood23/hcgatewood23.github.io/src/infra_mission.md

 # Building a new mission for infra orgs

-Or, evolving "keep the plane in the air and save money" toward "empower all our users with stable, efficient, agile infra", a meditation on mission, agility, and the concept of a "cost center."
+Or, evolving "keep the plane in the air and save money" toward "empower all our users with stable, efficient, agile infra", a meditation on mission, agility, and the concept of a cost center.

+We'll discuss in five parts:

+1. Goal: propose new pillars for an evolved mission
+2. Context: highlight relevant corporate context
+3. Agility to prevent calcification: discuss the role and priority of agility in medium to long-term strategy
+4. Agility to unlock growth: discuss the role of agility in short to medium-term strategy, primarily as a force-multiplier to company-wide growth
+5. Mission: end with an examination of a unified mission

 ## :one: From maintenance to empowerment